civiform/civiform/cloud/deploys/dev_azure/README.md

 docker push <DOCKER_USERNAME>/<DOCKER_REPO_NAME>:<DOCKER_TAG>
 ```

-## 2. Update the docker repo for your staging
+## 2. Update the image name/tag for your remote azure deploy
 You can do this one of two ways.
 Terraform deploy or update via the azure
 portal